Images

 >Templates

-and click on the name of the Template just uploaded. - In the Template Details Screen, click on the
+and click on the name of the Template. - In the Template Details Screen, click on the

 Settings